rick-r/marriage-figaro-norway/captions.md

 il loco del congresso
 so dov'è stabilito ...

+  It's her.
+There's no doubt about it.
+  They're going to meet on the green stage...

 MARCELLINA:
 Dove vai figlio mio?

 FIGARO:
 A vendicar tutti i mariti: addio.
 [parte]

+  To take revenge for all husbands!

 # SCENA IV